 Whitefield School is located to the southern end of Barnet, very close to Brent Cross.
 We became an Academy on 1st September 2011 and were graded as a ‘Good’ school by Ofsted in December 2017.
 It is a very exciting time at Whitefield School.
 We continue to go from strength to strength with a talented and friendly staff whose commitment to taking the school forward is second to none and an experienced and skilled governing body that provides challenge and support.

 The school’s work to promote pupils’ personal development and welfare is outstanding.”
-Ofsted 2017
+(Ofsted 2017)

 “Diversity at this harmonious school is celebrated and respected.
 As a result, pupils mix very well and they consistently show respect and tolerance towards each other, staff and visitors.”
-Ofsted 2017
+(Ofsted 2017)

-The behaviour of pupils is outstanding.
+“The behaviour of pupils is outstanding.
 Pupils’ conduct around the school and in lessons is of the highest standard.
 The atmosphere is calm and quiet across the large site.
-In lessons, pupils enthusiastically engage in the task at hand, working collaboratively with others and listening carefully to each other’s views.
+In lessons, pupils enthusiastically engage in the task at hand, working collaboratively with others and listening carefully to each other’s views.”
+(Ofsted 2017)

 Our school has a positive atmosphere and everyone is expected to treat each other with respect in creating a positive and effective learning environment.